olumayor99/Yolo/README.md

 ```

-After editing to your taste, you need to configure the terraform backend.
+After editing it to your taste, you need to configure the terraform backend.
 In this case, we're using an S3 bucket to store the state, and a DynamoDB table to lock the state while deployment is ongoing.
-I'll asume that you have neither of these created, so I've written scripts to enable you provision them (if you want to create them manually and you don't know how to, use [this](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) article, and [this](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html) one too) First you need to customise the script.
-Run the following commands (I'm assuming you're still in the Infrastructure directory):
+I'll asume that you have neither of these created, so I've written scripts to enable you provision them (if you want to create them manually and you don't know how to, use [this](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html) article, and [this](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html) too) First you need to customise the script.
+Run the following commands (I'm assuming you're still in the [Infrastructure](Infrastructure) directory):

 ```sh
 cd ../RemoteState